Scalable Near-Field Localization Based on Partitioned Large-Scale Antenna Array: Conclusions

-In this paper, we proposed the APLE algorithm to solve the 3D near-field user location estimation problem in the ELAA system.
-By partitioning the BS array, the far-field assumption holds for each subarray.
-We established a probabilistic model for user location estimation by leveraging the geometric correlation between the AoA at each subarray and the user's location.
-Additionally, we introduced a low-complexity scalable user location estimation algorithm based on the message-passing principle.
-Simulation results demonstrated that the APLE algorithm achieves remarkable localization accuracy and exhibits excellent scalability as the array size goes large.
+In this paper, we investigated the 3D near-field UE location estimation problem in the SIMO system.
+By partitioning the BS array into multiple subarrays, the UE can be regarded as located in the far-field region of each subarray.
+We established a probabilistic model for UE location estimation by leveraging the geometric correlations between the AoA at each subarray and the UE location.
+We proposed a low-complexity scalable UE location estimation algorithm, namely, APLE, by using message-passing techniques.
+We further developed the E-APLE algorithm to improve the localization accuracy by following the ML principle.
+Numerical results demonstrated that the APLE and the E-APLE algorithms achieve remarkable localization accuracy and exhibit excellent scalability as the array size goes large.